Last Updated on March 23, 2021 by HVAC

 What Is HVAC Plenum Anyway?

 The plenum or plenums are use in residential and commercial for supply air, return air and exhaust air.
-You can custom made HVAC plenums at your local HVAC sheet metal fabrication shop or purchase ready made ones online.
+You can have custom made HVAC plenums made up at your local HVAC sheet metal fabrication shop or purchase ready made ones online.
+For residential applications, it’s more common to use flex pipe rather than all metal work.

 HVAC Plenum – Residential application